blalor/vcore3-ratos-config/README.md

 * BTT Octopus v1.1
 * Euclid probe

-I'm using the modular Klipper config in [RatOS](https://os.ratrig.com), and the `config` submodule points to that repository.
+I'm using *parts of* the modular Klipper config in [RatOS](https://os.ratrig.com), and the `config` submodule points to that repository.
+I've chosen not to include `config/macros.cfg` in preference to my own, for more control and readability.